NOC-MSM/SEAsia/docs/source/LBay_livljobs4.rst

 * Build notes with:: ~/GitLab/NEMO-RELOC/docs$ make html

+This builds a Liverpool Bay regional tide model using GEBCO bathymetry, NNA tidal boundaries and TPXO tides.

 Originally tried building everything on ARCHER but ran into a java problem with NRCT (nee PyNEMO) that they needed to fix.
 Also MDP can't use ARCHER.

 Then got it working on a combination of Liverpool machines for setup with simulations on ARCHER.

-Then tried to update this recipe with the pre-release of NEMOv4, which in particular has a new method for handling the domain configuration.
+This recipe is updated to use the pre-release of NEMOv4, which in particular has a new method for handling the domain configuration.
 For this I use the ORCHESTRA realease of the trunk (@r8395)